 Email Maria at firstname.lastname@example.org.

 Linda joined the Northwest Side Housing Center as Director of Fund Development in December 2016.
 Linda comes to the NWSHC with over 15 years of experience in the non-profit sector, both in Chicago and in Providence, Rhode Island.
-Linda was recently the Development Specialist for Chicago Youth Programs in Washington Park.
-A native Chicagoan, Linda is a graduate from Brown University with a BA in British and American Literature.
+Linda served as a fundraising and public relations consultant for BCOG Community Development, Inc.; Central Falls High School; and for Barrington Christian Academy, all in Rhode Island.
+While in RI, she also worked as a Community Organizer for the RI Council for Community Mental Health Organizations and served on the Board of the RI Mental Health Consumers Association.
+She worked in fundraising and development at Chicago Youth Programs and Ballet Chicago, and is a member of the Association of Fundraising Professionals (AFP).
+A native Chicagoan, Linda is a graduate of Brown University with a BA in British and American Literature.
 Linda also holds a Master of Arts in Theological Studies from Providence College, where she also completed the Teacher Certification Program.

-In Linda’s free time she is a freelance writer, poet, and she also serves as a music minister at her church in Woodlawn, singing with the praise team.
-Linda enjoys reading, cooking, and traveling.
+In Linda’s free time she is a freelance writer, poet, and serves as a music minister at her church in Woodlawn, singing with the praise team.
+Linda enjoys reading, cooking, traveling, and volunteering as a fundraising consultant to local nonprofits working in the arts, underserved youth, and mental health.
 She currently lives in the Hyde Park neighborhood.

 Email Linda at LPeters@nwshc.org

-Kati joined the NWSHC as an AmeriCorps VISTA in November 2016 and is involved in program development, social media and marketing, community outreach and fundraising.
-Kati recently graduated from DePaul University with a B.A. in International Studies and a focus on the sources of social, economic and political inequality.
-She was born and raised in the west Chicagoland suburbs, where she is currently living, but hopes to move back to the city in the near future.
-In her free time she enjoys coffee, reading everything, eating great food, and traveling to new places.
+Kati joined the NWSHC as an AmeriCorps VISTA in November 2016, and is now the NWSHC’s rental counselor.
+She graduated from DePaul University in 2016 with a B.A. in International Studies and a concentration on the sources of social, economic and political inequality.
+She was born and raised in the west Chicagoland suburbs, and now lives in Logan Square.
+She thrives on coffee and trying new great food, loves to read and spends as much time traveling as possible.

 Email Kati at email@example.com.